-An example of a fine late Elizabethan Mansion, it is still a lived-in and much loved family home, alive with history and interest.
+An example of a fine late Elizabethan mansion, it is still a lived-in and much loved family home, alive with history and interest.

 Originally built for Thomas Tailor, the registrar to the Bishop of Lincoln, Doddington’s mellow brick exterior with its walled courtyards has barely changed.
 However, in 1749, the Hall was inherited by John Delaval of Seaton Delaval in Northumberland and he carried out an extensive internal re-decoration, incorporating the light & elegant Georgian style still seen today.